ericbmerritt/blog/_posts/2012-09-02-proper-use-of-dialyzer.md

 ---
 layout: post
-title: The Proper Use of Dialyzer Rebar Projects
+title: The Proper Use of Dialyzer in Rebar Projects
 ---

 {{ page.title }}